sfbennett/sfbennett/README.md

 🌱 I’m learning Python, Django and React Native.

 #### 🏳️‍🌈 About Me:
-I'm currently working as an `Associate Software Engineer`.
+I'm currently working as an `Associate Software Engineer`

-Before this, I completed the TechNative Full-Stack Development bootcamp.

 As a queer developer, I'm invested in diversity and inclusivity within tech 🏳️‍🌈🏳️‍⚧️